torrassam/Fire-Diversity/README.md

 # Biodiversity in fire-vegetation model

-This repository provides the code to model plant-fire relationship in the Mediterranean and Boreal communities, as in [DOI or reference here].
+This repository provides the code to model plant-fire relationship in the Mediterranean and Boreal communities, as in the submitted article "Functional and compositional diversity display a maximum at intermediate levels of fire frequency in a minimal plant-fire feedback model".

-DOI:

-Cite as:

 ## Summary
 This program models the dynamics of communities in fire prone environments.
 It includes 3 vegetation types that have different flammability (L), fire response (R), growth rate (c) and mortality rate (m).
 The model represents the time series of fractional vegetation cover (b) of the 3 plant types.
 The deterministic succession of plant (Tilman - Ecology, 1994) is perturbed by stochastic fires.
 Fire is represented as a non-stationary Poisson process, with average fire return time, 'tf'.
 The average fire return time depends on plant cover and flammability, leading to a fire-vegetation feedback.